Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Red, Green, and Blue (RGB) Colors.

-If you want to add some more color (Red, Green, or Blue) to the existing color number you can click on the labels with numbers in black color, mix the color above those labels, and click Convert Command Button to show the result on the top band.
-The intensity of the color added depends on the magnitude of the number selected from within the respective color band.
-The color of the label clicked will change to red indicating that the value is added to the color number.
+If you would like to add more Red, Green, or Blue to the existing color number, simply click on the labels that display numbers in black font.
+Each selected value will be added to the current color, and when you click the Convert command button, the new result will be displayed in the top color band.
+The intensity of the added color depends on the magnitude of the number chosen within the respective color band.
+Once a value is included, its label font changes to red, indicating that it has been added to the current color number.

 How to make a Color Choice?